react-a11y/voicecapture-react/README.md

 # VoiceCapture Component

 The `VoiceCapture` component is a React-based audio capture and transcription tool that leverages the browser's `SpeechRecognition` API.
 It provides an interactive UI to start, stop, and manage voice recognition, supporting multiple languages and display modes.
-Additionally, the component can be easily integrated with frameworks like `NucleusReact`.
+Additionally.

 ## Table of Contents
 - [Installation](#installation)